 Is your Cadillac Escalade experiencing the dreaded ‘Chevy Shake’?

-A class-action lawsuit has named the 2015-2019 Cadillac Escalades a part of those GM vehicles experiencing the dreaded ‘Chevy Shake’.
-The issue stems from faulty transmissions that cause the vehicles to shake or jerk when shifting gears.
+A class-action lawsuit has included certain 2015-2019 Cadillac vehicles as a part of those GM vehicles experiencing the dreaded ‘Chevy Shake’.
+The issue stems from the manufacturer’s faulty transmissions—which cause the vehicles to shake or jerk when shifting gears.

-It has been identified that the vehicles experiencing these problems were sold with the infamous GM 8L90 and GM 8L45 transmissions.
+It has been noted that the vehicles experiencing these problems were sold with the infamous GM 8L90 and GM 8L45 transmissions.
 Both types of GM’s automatic 8-speed transmissions are alleged to be faulty and cause the vehicles to shake or vibrate excessively when they reach high speeds.
 Not only do the vehicles violently shake, but they also suffer from other dangerous symptoms such as sudden acceleration, downshift delays, hesitation on acceleration, and difficulty when stopping the vehicle.

 These defects have made the vehicles harsh to drive and have almost caused several accidents when drivers have lost control of their SUVs.
-Some drivers have even said the shaking was so intense that it felt as if their car was struck by another vehicle.
+Some drivers have even said the shaking was so intense that it felt as if their car had been struck by another vehicle.
 While General Motors has released dozens of Technical Service Bulletins (TSBs) regarding the defective component, they have failed to release even one recall for Cadillac owners.
 Aside from this, many Cadillac owners have mentioned that when discussing the vehicle issues with dealership technicians, they are often told that the vehicle is operating as designed.

 What causes the transmission to jerk or shake?